gonative-cc/sui-bitcoin-spv/README.md

 <!-- ![Logo!](assets/logo.png) -->

 ## Overview

 This repository contains a set of primitive components for on-chain Bitcoin operations:

 - [Bitcoin SPV](./packages/bitcoin_spv) - A core implementation of a Bitcoin light client using Simple Payment Verification (SPV).
 It manages the on-chain storage of the Bitcoin block header chain, validates new headers, and provides functions to verify transaction inclusion using Merkle proofs.

-- [BTC Parser](./packages/btc_parser) - A low-level, foundational utility for parsing and deserializing raw Bitcoin data structures.
+- [Bitcoin Parser](./packages/bitcoin_parser) - A low-level, foundational utility for parsing and deserializing raw Bitcoin data structures.
 It handles block headers, transactions, inputs, outputs, and witness data, providing the essential building blocks for the applications.

 ## Contributing